There are a couple of eye-opening books that changed the way I think about my life.

 For me, that is something I have always struggled with.
 For too long, I thought I could juggle multiple projects and become excellent at all of them.
 Of course, that was delusional.

-Another great point the book makes is that you must put the work in.
-Keller references the popular 10,000-hour rule, which states it takes 10,000 hours of deliberate practice to become a master at something.
+Another great point of the book is that you must put the work in.
+Keller references the popular 10,000-hour rule, which states it takes approximately 10,000 hours of deliberate practice to become a master at something.

-To put this into practice, he proposes a technique called time blocking, where you reserve 4 hours each day, 5 days a week, to do your most important work.
-Keep this up for about 10 years, and you will become a force to reckon with.
+To apply this, he proposes a technique called time blocking, where you reserve 4 hours each day, 5 days a week, to do your most important work.
+Keep this up for about 10 years, and you become a force to reckon with.

 If you are interested in more details, check out my in-depth book review of The One Thing here.